solidoss/solidframe/libraries/frame/ipc/README.md

 * add support for OpenSSL (needs extending OpenSSL support in frame/aio)

 ## NOTES
-1. In order for delay close pool to function properly, we need to
-	* Remove support for nullptr message sentinel in Writer - no more error_connection_delayed_closed in writer.
-	* The nullptr message sentinel in connection pool will only be fetched by the dying master connection
-2. closeConnection can be used for closing a connection after a certain message was sent.
+1. closeConnection can be used for closing a connection after a certain message was sent.

 ## See also
 * [IPC Test Suite](test/README.md)